 On January 28, 1999, the nine County Judges of the counties served by Lakes Regional SOCS sent a letter to TDMHMR Commissioner Hale expressing their desire to form a new Community Center.
 On April 29, 1999, Commissioner Hale responded favorably to the County Judges of Camp, Delta, Franklin, Hopkins, Kaufman, Lamar, Morris, Rockwall and Titus Counties.
 In the intervening months, great effort was expended by all staff and the Board of Trustees to complete the complicated preparations associated with conversion of this state operated program into a private, board governed, community nonprofit agency.
 Formation of Lakes Regional MHMR Center was successfully completed and the Center initiated operations on December 1, 1999.

 In 2006, the Northeast Texas Council on Alcohol and Drug abuse in Paris, Texas closed.
-Lakes was asked to provide services in Fannin, Grayson and Cooke counties.
-Once again, Lakes stepped forward to ensure the continuity of services for consumers in need.
+Lakes Regional was asked to provide services in Fannin, Grayson and Cooke counties.
+Once again, Lakes Regional stepped forward to ensure the continuity of services for consumers in need.
 It has been gratifying to foster growth in programs and services in all the areas we have assimilated.
-Lakes administration is highly skilled in managing new aspects of business and keeping our organization financially viable.
+Lakes Regional administration is highly skilled in managing new aspects of business and keeping our organization financially viable.

-Lakes serves as the IDD Authority for Camp, Delta, Ellis, Franklin, Hopkins, Kaufman, Lamar, Morris, Navarro, Rockwall, Hunt, and Titus Counties.
+Lakes Regional serves as the IDD Authority for Camp, Delta, Ellis, Franklin, Hopkins, Kaufman, Lamar, Morris, Navarro, Rockwall, Hunt, and Titus Counties.
 It also serves as the MH Authority for seven of the above counties.
-The exceptions are Ellis, Hunt, Kaufman, Navarro, and Rockwall counties, which are in the NTBHA (North Texas Behavioral Health Authority) and for which Lakes is not recognized as the Mental Health Authority.
-Substance Use services are provided in Camp, Cooke, Delta, Fannin, Franklin, Grayson, Hopkins, Hunt, Kaufman, Lamar, Morris, Navarro, Rockwall and Titus counties.
+The exceptions are Ellis, Hunt, Kaufman, Navarro, and Rockwall counties, which are in the NTBHA (North Texas Behavioral Health Authority) and for which Lakes Regional is not recognized as the Mental Health Authority.
+Substance Use Disorder services are provided in Camp, Cooke, Delta, Fannin, Franklin, Grayson, Hopkins, Hunt, Kaufman, Lamar, Morris, Rockwall and Titus counties.
 TCOOMI adult parole and MH services are provided in Delta, Hopkins and Franklin counties.
 TCOOMI parole continuity services are provided in Hopkins, Delta, Lamar, Titus, Franklin, Morris and Camp counties.

-Lakes operates as authorized under Texas Health and Safety Code, Chapter 531, Section 531.001(h).
+Lakes Regional operates as authorized under Texas Health and Safety Code, Chapter 531, Section 531.001(h).
 The TDMHMR Board has designated local entities as mental health and intellectual and developmental disabilities Authorities (MHA/IDDAs).
 The 74th Texas Legislature amended the Texas Health and Safety Code to define a local mental health or intellectual and developmental disabilities authority as an entity to which the board delegates the authority and responsibility within a specified region for planning, policy development, coordination, resource development and allocation, and for supervising and ensuring the provision of services to persons with mental illness or intellectual and developmental in one or more local service areas.